Lrrrence/PCB-temp-monitoring/README.md

     - Two receivers, five hotspots applied externally via resistors to board ICs.
     - One dataset, `single`.
 2002 samples.

+All data processing is carried out in python, as described below.
+The [sci-kit learn package](https://scikit-learn.org/stable/index.html) is used for feature selection, model training, and evaluation.
+A range of regression models are trained and ranked based on root mean squared error (RMSE) and R$^2$.

+## Setup the python virtual environment in VSCode

+- install python 3.12
+- clone the repo and open the folder in VSCode
+- open a terminal window
+- create a virtual environment with: `py -3.12 -m venv .venv`
+- activate it with: `.venv/scripts/activate`
+- install the required packages with: `pip install -r requirements.txt`

+## Processing

+The first stage of the processing (`process_data.py`) takes the raw data ("Waveforms" folder), combines it with IR camera (Xinfrared T2S Plus) measurements for model training/validation, and then generates a selection of features from the receiver waveforms.
+These features are then stored in a `.csv` file, to be passed to the ML stage.
+The `test_processing.py` script can be used to understand how the features are calculated on a single sample.

 The function for reading in signals is changed automatically, depending on the type. `func_read_signals` or `func_read_signals_average`.
+The average version takes a mean average of the 64 signals within each buffer capture folder (present for PCB#1 & #2), resulting in significantly less data than the `single` method.
+Note that for PCB#1 the datasets are unique for each method.

-Within each data folder there is a `temp_log.txt` file which contains the temperature of each component (as measured by thermocouple or IR camera).
-This file is read in to `PCB_ML_main.py` and used at around line 74, where the closest measurement by timestamp from `temp_log.txt` is matched up and stored with the signal data.
+Within each data folder there is a `temp_log.txt` file which contains the temperature of each component, as measured by IR camera.
+This file is read in to `process_data.py` and used at line 85, where the closest measurement by timestamp from `temp_log.txt` is matched up and stored with the signal data.
 Temp 1-5 are the component temperatures, temp 6 is the minimum temperature of the board (not used).

 Processing stages of `process_data.py`:
 1. Import dependencies and set file paths.